hychiang-git/ken012git.github.io/_projects/quamba.md

 <br>

 # Real-time Generation on Edge GPUs
 We compared Quamba 2.8B with Mamba 2.8B on a NVIDIA Orin Nano 8G.
+Quamba (W8A8) is $$1.7\times$$ faster than Mamba (FP16) on the Nano.
 The real-time generation speed is shown in the demo.
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include gif.html path="assets/img/projects/quamba/quamba_demo.gif" title="example image" class="img-fluid rounded z-depth-1" %}